HARIOM6969/Automate-Linux-installations-on-2000-servers-using-Ansible-IPMI-iDRAC-/README.md

-# ansible_project
+# This project automates the deployment of Linux operating systems on over 2000 servers using
-This script can install linux on multiple server
+Ansible, leveraging IPMI/iDRAC for remote control and PXE boot for OS installation.

 # Linux PXE Deployment via Ansible

 Deploys Linux OS via PXE on 2000+ servers using IPMI/iDRAC.